 Undo the 4 bolts on the handlebar plate, pictured below with the 4mm Allen Key.
 With this removed you can take the handlebars off of the bike.

 Clamp in the A-Bar handlebars with the old handlebar plate.
 You will want to be clamping them at the circled location with the end of the handlebars facing you.
-Insert each bolt by a few screws in a star pattern, then fully tighten them up in a star pattern as well.
+Insert each bolt by a few threads in a star pattern, then fully tighten them up in a star pattern as well.

 Attach your display with the two clamps and insert the screws to secure it.
 Fully tighten these screws.